7eben/redoubt-7eben/_posts/2020-05-18-kafka-in-k8s-part-1.md

 comments: true
 ---

 Hi guys, welcome to my new and revamped blog!.
-I don't want boring you with unnecessary words in this blog.
+I don't want to bore you with unnecessary words in this blog.
 My only purpose is to share with you some experiences in the development world and I am going to open this blog with a series of posts about Kafka and Kubernetes.
 Here we go!

-In this series of post  I will show you and easy way to have a Kafka cluster deployed in Kubernetes and getting access outside the cluster in authenticated way.
+In this series of post  I will show you an easy way to have a Kafka cluster deployed in Kubernetes and getting access outside the cluster in an authenticated way.
 This time I am going to assume that you have some knowledge about Kafka and Kubernetes.
 But I will try to explain it in the most basic way.

-We will use Strimzi for deploy Zookeeper and Kafka Broker instances.
-Also with Strimzi, we will configure external access to the cluster with a ingress controller.
-Also in our example, the communication from outside the cluster must be encrypted and authenticate, we will use mutual TLS to achieve that.
+We will use Strimzi for deploying Zookeeper and Kafka Broker instances.
+Also with Strimzi, we will configure external access to the cluster with an ingress controller.
+Also in our example, the communication from outside the cluster will be encrypted and authenticated, we will use mutual TLS to achieve that.

 ### Why Strimzi